 If you have multiple ELB then multiple SSL Certs are required unless you use a wildcard certificate.

-ELB health checks only determine if the instance will get traffic routed to it; optionally, an ASG can use ELB health checks in addition to the EC2 status checks it uses.
+ELB health checks only determine if the instance is available; optionally, an ASG can use ELB health checks in addition to the EC2 status checks it uses.

 Metrics are reported every 60 seconds but if there is no traffic, no metric will be reported.
 For the ELB there are two useful dimensions: the